About the 2022 Sale & Instructions

 3. Strategy

-For foreign bidders where the sale may be closing at all hours of the night because of the time zone difference, and for bidders who are traveling or involved in an important activity (e.g. watching Masterpiece Theater) and can't easily reach a computer, we are allowing you to email closing bids earlier during the sale which we will hold and enter automatically after close when you are out or asleep in bed or involved with an important activity.
+For foreign bidders where the sale may be closing at all hours of the night because of the time zone difference, and for bidders who are traveling or involved in an important activity and can't easily reach a computer, we are allowing you to email closing bids earlier during the sale which we will hold and enter automatically after close when you are out or asleep in bed or involved with an important activity.
 Thus, you can engage in last minute "sniping" without staying up all night or missing your function or activity or sleep.
 But you must honor such bids if you prevail even though in hindsight, you could have prevailed with a lower overbid.

 4. Payment & Shipping

 Everyone making bids will receive a summary of the sale and a bill listing the puzzles they are receiving, a “second chance” list of puzzles not requested by anyone in the first round (if any), and instructions on payment and shipment.
 For shipping within US, we will add a charge of $7 for the first puzzle ($12 west of the Mississippi or south of the Mason-Dixon Line); $2 for each additional puzzle; $2 for the first $100 of insurance; and $2 for each $100 of insurance thereafter, with shipment by USPS First Class.
 After experiencing delays of months by the Post Office in making good on lost or damaged puzzles, we have decided to use the insurance money to “self-insure”.
 There is no shipment of puzzles we cannot cover, and we will reduce the time you receive reimbursement from months to days.
 You may remove this charge and self-insure.
 Heavy puzzles and boxes, shipment abroad and special arrangements including Priority Mail are at extra cost.
 For puzzles purchased by Massachusetts residents, we must add 6.25% sales tax unless you send us your tax-exempt number.
 We much prefer personal checks for US sales.
 If PayPal is the only alternative (e.g., overseas sales), we will add an estimate of charges for use of PayPal (3.5%) and, if currency conversion is involved, another estimated 3.5%.
 We only accept PayPal, or checks from U.S. banks; please do not ask Bob to sign up for some other electronic payment service.
+Too much complication at this stage of my life (age 88)

 Thank you!